History of LET in the Philippines

 Despite its importance, the LET has faced criticism:

-• Urban-rural disparities: Resources concentrated in cities
+- Urban-rural disparities: Review centers and resources are concentrated in cities

 The Future of the LET